أحمد محمد لبن Ahmad.M.Lbn مؤسس ومدير المنتدى

 There is no need to delve into the Muslim role in the history of the early human rights documents any further than what was stated above.
 What authors like Mayer and Donnelly are trying to substantiate is meaningless and, in reality, simply not there.
 Their discussion are extremely weak if they are trying to imply in any way that Muslims today should not object to human rights documents because somehow some other Muslims or Muslim governments were involved in the original designing of such documents.

-It is often overlooked that the package of rights in the International Bill includes economic and social rights.
+Actually, Mayer herself highlights one of the differences between an Islamic view of human rights and a Western view of human rights, saying, It is often overlooked that the package of rights in the International Bill includes economic and social rights.
 Muslim countries generally endorsed the ideas of economic and social rights, which the United States has always opposed as being antithetical to its capitalist ethos.
 When demands were made that, instead of preparing a single covenant elaborating on the rights set forth in the UDHR, economic and social rights should be set forth in a separate covenant.
 Muslim countries opposed the splitting of the domain of human rights.
 Their position ultimately proved to be a losing one, but in recent years, supporters of human rights have tended to see human rights as being mutually reinforcing, concluding that splitting the UDHR into two separate covenants was misguided and harmful for rights.
 Thus, the position of Muslim delegates, the more progressive position, has belatedly won some vindication.

-Muslim countries’ positions on self-determination and the wrongs of colonialism were emphatically endorsed by a majority of UN members and became enshrined in many international human rights documents.
+In fact, she goes even further and demonstrates another great divide between the “Western” approach and the approach held by Muslims: Muslim countries’ positions on self-determination and the wrongs of colonialism were emphatically endorsed by a majority of UN members and became enshrined in many international human rights documents.
 At the same time, Western countries did not always take the stances that are associated with a pro-human rights philosophy and sometimes joined those opposing minority rights, measures to ensure effective implementation of human rights, and bans on discrimination.

 Finally, regardless of what role Muslim states may have had in the development of some of the first human rights documents, there is no question that the trend in human rights thinking and documents since that time has been dominated by Western representatives and a “Western” perspective, a point that Mayer never made in her work.

-Joseph, Schultz, and Castan have however observed that ‘a Western representative bias can be detected in recent years, with over half of the [Human Rights Commission] members serving from 1998 to 2000 coming from the United States, Canada, Australia, the United Kingdom, France, Italy, Israel, Finland, Germany and Poland’.Thus the need for the reflection of a more ‘equitable distribution of membership’ not only of the HRC but of all the UN human rights treaty bodies cannot be overemphasized.
+Baderin notes, Joseph, Schultz, and Castan have however observed that ‘a Western representative bias can be detected in recent years, with over half of the [Human Rights Commission] members serving from 1998 to 2000 coming from the United States, Canada, Australia, the United Kingdom, France, Italy, Israel, Finland, Germany and Poland’.Thus the need for the reflection of a more ‘equitable distribution of membership’ not only of the HRC but of all the UN human rights treaty bodies cannot be overemphasized.

-In more recent years, the demand for respect of human rights has continued.
+More Recent Developments: Cairo, Beijing and Related Matters In more recent years, the demand for respect of human rights has continued.
 At the same time, the scope and gamut of human rights has also expanded and become much more specific.
 General statements of earlier documents are made more precise and particular groups (such as women and children) have been targeted.

-Later documents stemming from the UN, which were not as widely ratified as some of the earlier documents, include:
+Later documents stemming from the UN, which were not as widely ratified as some of the earlier documents, include: Convention on the Elimination of All Forms of Discrimination Against Women (December 1979)

 Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (December 1984)

-In particular, mostly due to Western liberal influences, the demands for sexual freedoms and alternative lifestyle rights have dominated much of the discussion.
+Convention on the Rights of the Child (December 1992) In particular, mostly due to Western liberal influences, the demands for sexual freedoms and alternative lifestyle rights have dominated much of the discussion.
 In 1994, Cairo hosted the World Population Conference.
 Among the issues emphasized at that conference were “the advancement and empowerment of women, the elimination of all kinds of violence against women and women’s right to control their own fertility.”
 In 1995, the Beijing Conference on Women was held.

-The most significant new addition to thedocument is the acknowledgment of a kindof right to sexuality: “The human rights ofwomen include their rights to have controlover and decide freely and responsibly onmatters related to their sexuality includingsexual and reproductive health, free of coercion,discrimination, and violence.”
+It made new demands for the sake of women.
+In the words of Desai, The most significant new addition to thedocument is the acknowledgment of a kindof right to sexuality: “The human rights ofwomen include their rights to have controlover and decide freely and responsibly onmatters related to their sexuality includingsexual and reproductive health, free of coercion,discrimination, and violence.”

 The Document fell short of explicitly declaring lesbianism, for example, as a human right.
 That was a contentious part of the debate surrounding the Platform.
 Needless to say, numerous religious groups oppose that type of “right.”
 Hence, Beijing concluded with the above vague statement that actually could be interpreted to imply that such must be accepted as a human right.
+In addition, the tone and conclusion was much bolder.

-As one workshop organizerobserved: “In Nairobi we were tentative, theemphasis was on that governments shouldsupport the international human rightstreaties; in Beijing the demand is: governmentsmust comply.”
+Again, Desai writes, As one workshop organizerobserved: “In Nairobi we were tentative, theemphasis was on that governments shouldsupport the international human rightstreaties; in Beijing the demand is: governmentsmust comply.”

 These types of “rights” are now being demanded while other explicitly agreed upon rights continued to be, more or less, ignored.
 Nowadays, human rights are classified into various categories by subject, object or “generation.”
 The major emphasis is still on civil and political rights.
 As Baderin notes, these rights are the “favourites of Western States, some of whom considered them as the only true human rights.”
 Economic, social and cultural rights are referred to as “second generation” rights.
 They may be favored by a number of developing nations but, as of yet, there is not a strong support for them in the overall human rights movement.
 This is interesting because the rights that are perhaps most needed for the protection of “human dignity” is given less attention by human rights programs.
 Again, Baderin notes, “Despite their inevitability for the sustenance of human dignity, the economic, social, and cultural rights are often considered as ‘utopian aspirations’, non-legal and non-justiciable.”
 Jeane Kirkpatrick, Reagan’s US ambassador to the United Nations, described these rights as, “a letter to Santa Claus.”
 Bricmont noted that her statement did not get much response from the press and intellectuals.
 He wondered what would have been the response if someone were to have called the civil and political rights “a letter to Santa Claus.”